henrikno/java-examples/README.md

   * Embedded Jetty8 with Guice, Jersey and Metrics.

 * java-example-jetty9-guice-jersey-metrics
-  * Embedded Jetty9 with Guice, Jersey and Metrics.
+  * Embedded Jetty9 with Guice, Jersey and Metrics (Java 1.7 required).

 * jerseytest-guice
   * Example showing how to run jersey both against "embedded grizzly"-container